 web/gv- writes profile graph for browser/Ghostview.

-Example top2 output:
+Example top output:

 (pprof) top